 Pack basic cleaning products

 Remember cleaning products.
-You’ll want to give your new home a quick clean before you unpack, other people’s standards of cleanliness and yours might not align.
+You’ll want to give your new home a quick clean before you unpack, as the previous owner’s standards of cleanliness might not match yours.

 - A couple of cloths